-kettlebell swings Muscles Worked
+kettlebell swings

 Kettlebell swings are a hinge pattern movement that improve power through the posterior chain: glutes and hamstrings.
 The arms aren’t actually lifting the weight up.
 Instead, it’s the power from the lower body that is swinging the kettlebell out and up.

-How to do Kettlebell swings
+How to do kettlebell swings Properly

 Begin standing with the feet about hip distance apart and hold one kettlebell in your hands in front of you with the arms straight.